soumik9/soumik9/README.md

 <h3 align="center">A passionate Full Stack Web Developer from Bangladesh.
-I really enjoy learning new languages and frameworks like React and NextJS.
-I am also a fast learner and can code efficiently.</h3>
+I am a fast learner and can code efficiently.</h3>

 <br />